 Within the next three years, DreamHost is looking to develop their web hosting platforms to help users quickly get their website online.
 Though their web builder (Remixer) does this just fine, DreamHost is aiming to make the process of publishing a lot easier and safer, so users will no longer have to worry about the operational side when building their site.

-Further to this, DreamHost is working on developing a platform so users can learn how to interact with technologies such as cloud.
+Further to this, DreamHost is working on developing a platform to teach users how to interact with technologies such as cloud.
 This platform is looking to tend to the needs and the questions of web developers who have interest in the operational side and are looking for practical ways to further their business services.
 To answer their questions, DreamHost will give users an insight of how the infrastructure works and how it can be used to better fit their website’s needs

 Although not the cheapest on the market, one thing DreamHost can provide users with is stability.
-It’s 100% uptime guarantee is a no brainer for anyone who wants to ensure that their website is easily accessible – though if there are times when it isn’t, a day’s service is refunded for every hour that is missed (an incredible deal in our eyes).
+It’s 100% uptime guarantee is a no brainer for anyone who wants to ensure that their website is easily accessible.
+Though, if there are times when it isn’t, a day’s service is refunded for every hour that is missed, which is an incredible deal in our eyes!

 DreamHost’s pricing is fairly reasonable, as users pay double the price for double the amount of usage, yet their cloud and WordPress hosting plans are arguably the better deal.
 With their knowledge in open-sourcing and their lengthy, trusted relationship with WordPress, users aren’t only given an ideal platform that adheres to their hosting needs, but their customer support will be more beneficial than any other hosting company.
 Further to this, these two plans are rated as both the cheapest and the best on the market!

 However, if you’re looking for a cost-effective or beginner-friendly web hosting plan, it’s better to look elsewhere, as DreamHost doesn’t provide users easy-start up tutorials or beginner-friendly web hosting tools.